Eftpos | PayID | PayPal in 4

 I have witnessed some unfortunate cases where inexperienced technicians who only completed short courses were sent out to work on paying clients and ended up creating poorly shaped eyebrows or causing significant scarring (resulting in thickened and calloused tissue).

-The moral of the story here is that microblading is not suitable for everyone; it works best for younger individuals with normal to dry skin types.
-As far as I know, most Australian trainers have stopped teaching this technique due to its limitations mentioned above.
+The moral of the story here is that microblading is not a safe or suitable option.
+As far as I know, most Australian trainers have stopped teaching this technique due to the limitations mentioned above.

 Although there is still considerable interest in microblading due to a lack of awareness and its initially natural-looking results when done correctly, I believe it will gradually lose popularity in favour of more advanced treatments.
 As of 2023, the industry is embracing Nano Brows, a technique where hair strokes are created with a machine.
 Technicians are beginning to master this method, and it is expected to replace microblading in the future.